Yamini2001/HackerRank-Solutions/README.md

 21. [LongestSubstring.java](LongestSubstring.java) Solutions for Longest special substring problems occur thrice.
 22. [MaximumBeautyArray.java](MaximumBeautyArray.java) Solutions for Maximum beauty of an array.
 23. [GiftForRichestPile.java](GiftForRichestPile.java) Solutions for Take Gifts from the Richest Pile.
+24. [PalindromeNumber.java](PalindromeNumber.java) Solutions to find the palindrome number.